 A risk factor is anything that might increase a person's chance of developing cancer.
-Although risk factors can influence the development of cancer, they are not necessarily causal.
+Although risk factors can influence the development of cancer, they do not necessarily cause cancer.
 A cause is a factor that has proven to give rise to cancer, for example cigarette smoking can cause lung cancer.
 Some people with several risk factors never get cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your GP may help you make more informed lifestyle and health care choices.